AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 A step-by-step guide to creating your first implementation with the Firefly APIs.

 The Adobe Firefly APIs offer a seamless way to integrate powerful creative workflows into your applications using a simple REST-based API.
-In this tutorial, we'll guide you through creating your first implementation using the [Firefly Generate Images API](../api/image_generation/V3/).
+In this tutorial, you'll be guided through creating your first implementation using the [Firefly Generate Images API](../api/image_generation/V3/).

 <InlineAlert slots="text" />